Rollo62b/DPROJ-Manager/README.md

 ### Basic workflow

+At first start, the local server runs and asks for them ain repo folder in which you can place test files.
+This config file is stored unter %localappdata\%DPROJ-Manager, there are no other files or folders touched, except the local files of DPROJ-Manager folder.

 1. **Load two files**.
 Click `File...` on the Left, browse to your file, then click `Load`.
 Repeat for the Right side.
 2. **Click `⚙ Normalize`**.
 Both files are read, normalized, and compared.
 The